divengine/book-intro-to-computing/README.md

 # Divengine Book Intro to Computing

-Welcome to the first official Book Guide of Divengine Software Solutions.
 This guide is designed to provide a clear and accessible introduction to the world of computing for beginners of all ages.

 ## 🌐 About This Guide